lkcozy/code-notes/notes/management-tips/learn_to_be_your_own_career_coach.md

 Also, focus on ownership and always include “I.” Instead of, “How has that person progressed more quickly than me?” the question becomes, “How could I accelerate my progression?”
 If you find yourself blaming other people or external factors when coaching yourself, it’s a signal that you need to refocus on what you can control.

-And avoid question “stacking,” where you ask multiple questions at the same time.
+And avoid question “stacking”, where you ask multiple questions at the same time.
 So instead of, “Why am I missing deadlines and feeling so out of control of my time?” ask and answer each question in turn.
 One-at-a-time questioning will generate more options and actions you can take to positively shape your career.

 ## Translations